MichaelCurrin/python-twitter-guide/docs/models.md

 Available attributes:

-?> **Twitter API reference:** [Twitter User object] - see the data dictionary section for field name, language-agnostic data types and meanings.
+?> **Twitter API docs:** [Twitter User object] - see the data dictionary section for field name, language-agnostic data types and meanings.
 This is the original source so a better and more up to date reference than Tweepy.